- 1 Week trek

 Day 3: Trek to Kedarkantha base (~ 3440 m/11285 ft) – 5 Km – 3 hours.
 Twin sharing tent.

 Day 4: Trek to Kedarkantha Peak (~ 3800 m/12465 ft) – approx 2 to 3 hours climb – spend some time at the summit and back to Kedarkantha base – 7 Km – 6/7 hours

 Day 5: Trek to Sankri — 8 Km – 4/5 hours.
 Lodge or a guest house accommodation on a triple sharing basis.

 Day 6: Drive from Sankri to Dehradun – 200 Km – 8/9 hours

-*** Trekkers need to reach on their own to Dehradun on Day 1 morning (by 7 am) or the previous night.
+- You need to reach on your own to Dehradun on Day 1 morning (latest by 7 am) or the previous night.
 Return to Dehradun on Day 6 evening (by 7 pm).
 Arrange your tickets for inward journey and return from Dehradun accordingly.
 We will arrange transport to reach Sankri and return but are NOT included in the TREK FEE.